rlbaker/fn/README.md

 })
 ```

+### `Some`

-### `Some`: Tests whether at least one element in the array passes the test implemented by the provided function.
+Tests whether at least one element in the array passes the test implemented by the provided function.

 ```go